Last updated: October 16, 2021

 - Moving a deal to a specific “Follow up later” stage in your pipeline (this one is somewhat unorthodox in pipeline management.
 Each time a customer does this, a Pipedrive product manager squeezes a stress ball.
 The stress balls looked pretty worn in that corner of the office, so you know).

-However you’ve defined the “Lost but follow up” segment, you can then use this event as a trigger to start a lead nurturing sequence.
-And here I don’t advocate dumping all leads into a generic newsletter list but really add value with your content.
+However you’ve defined the “Lost but follow up” segment, you can then use this event as a trigger to start a lead nurturing sequence of emails.
+And here I don’t advocate dumping all leads into a generic newsletter list for marketing emails but really add value with your content.
 If you’re unsure how, sign up to our 10-part crash course on email marketing below.

 Please note it’s easy to ask permission to send a few infrequent and relevant emails between now and the next conversation.
 And of course, you need to make it easy to unsubscribe from these emails at any time.